JOLeske/PP3ClassExample/ReadMe.txt

-adding to the readme A
+adding to the read me A